HaxeBeluga/beluga/doc/02-Settings.md

 #Settings

-Here we are gonna focuse on the beluga.xml configuration file.
+Here we are gonna focus on beluga.xml configuration file.
 All the available tag are listed here.

 ##module
 ```html